Saif-Smran/Portfolio/README.md

 # Saif Smran - Portfolio Website

 A modern, responsive portfolio website showcasing my skills, projects, and professional journey as a full-stack developer.
-Built with React, Vite, and Tailwind CSS, featuring a beautiful dark/light theme toggle and smooth animations.
+Built with React, Vite, and Tailwind CSS, now featuring a dark/light theme toggle and scroll-triggered animations powered by AOS.

 ## 🌐 Live Demo